 Researchers from Carnegie Mellon University and University of Maryland conducted the study.

-The first book spanned Hillary’s childhood through her years as first lady, and the second book recounted her tenure as Secretary of State.
+The first book spanned Hillary’s childhood through her years as the first lady, and the second book recounted her tenure as Secretary of State.
 Though both memoirs were written with a past orientation, they also sought to keep alive a future run for the presidency.

 In the study, researchers used corpus rhetorical methods from the digital humanities to show that Hard Choices featured a policy wonk identity compared to Living History’s more personal storyteller identity.

-They found that Living History, which spans Clinton’s childhood through her years as first lady, was written in the Boswellian approach, meaning it delved into her most intimate thoughts.
+They found that Living History, which spans Clinton’s childhood through her years as the first lady, was written in the Boswellian approach, meaning it delved into her most intimate thoughts.